 It is more than just technology-driven change.

 “The Fourth Industrial Revolution, finally, will change not only what we do but also who we are.
 It will affect our identity and all the issues associated with it: our sense of privacy, our notions of ownership, our consumption patterns, the time we devote to work and leisure, and how we develop our careers, cultivate our skills, meet people, and nurture relationships.” —Klaus Schwab

 5G and the Fourth Industrial Revolution

-It will have a significant impact on every aspect of our digital lives and will become an integral part of societies and is set to revolutionize the world of business.
+It will have a significant impact on every aspect of our digital lives.
+Especially, become an integral part of societies and is set to revolutionize the world of business.

-The arrival of 5G which is the next-gen of wireless networks will provide an opportunity for smart cities to take every advantage of the 4th industrial revolution.
+The arrival of 5G which is the next-gen of wireless networks will provide an opportunity for smart cities.
+It will also take every advantage of the 4th industrial revolution.

 5G will deliver what 4G and earlier networks couldn’t; ultra-low latencies and blazing speed.

 It enables quick data analysis and responses that can allow cloud-connected traffic control, driverless cars, and other smart city applications to thrive.